Sustainable Procurement Tools

 It is also of particular benefit to women experiencing menstrual issues or menopause while at work.
 As women are often the primary carer in a household flexibility and enhancing parental leave and pay provision can help support women to fully participate in employment and aid their career progression; it can also increase opportunities for workers to share caring responsibilities more evenly by, for example, utilising shared parental leave.

-• policies and practice are in place to support flexible and family working, developed collaboratively by the employer, workers and, where present, trade union or other worker representative, and are regularly reviewed.
+• organisational policies and practice are in place to support flexible and family working, developed collaboratively by the employer, workers, trade union (where present) or other worker representative, in line with legal requirements in terms of reasonable adjustments and and are regularly reviewed.

-• jobs are designed around business outcomes not based on fixed locations or times to provide flexibility.
+• jobs are designed around business outcomes, not based on fixed locations or fixed times to provide flexibility.

 • flexible working and family friendly policies are highlighted in job adverts.